workshop

 As a cloud-native geospatial format, GeoParquet allows us to access discrete chunks of the data without having to first read or download all of Overture.
 DuckDB allows us to write SQL queries that can take advantage of the optimizations and efficiencies of the underlying GeoParquet format.

-You can either install the latest version of DuckDB on your machine, or run these queries directly in a Github codespace.
+You can also run these queries in a Github codespace.
 See the Codespace instructions here

 Here’s a bounding box for Salt Lake City: